Here are some of the FAQs, asked by our child sponsors, fundraisers and volunteers:

 How can all my money go to the children - what about other costs e.g. admin costs to run the charity?

 When you become a sponsor all your sponsorship money goes directly to your child.
-If you donate as part of a general collection, this money may go to our sponsorship programmes e.g. dormitory building, water bore hole project.
+If you donate as part of a general collection, this money may go to our sponsorship programmes e.g. dormitory building.
 A small percentage of the general collection money also goes on admin.
-Our admin costs are currently less than 1%.
+Our admin costs are very low.

 How long do I have to sponsor for?